solarwinds/appoptics-apm-node/working/re-arch-notes.md

 ### details - done ##

+- provide initialization-time check that verifies aob metadata constants are the same as Metabuf uses.
 - deprecate Event.last in favor of ao.lastEvent. why? most places don't need access to Event except for this single purpose and all have/need access to ao.
 Ditto for Span.last.
 - add internal metrics - # events, #spans generated, # sent, average size, time of event, spans/trace, etc.